bitpiedotcom/bitpiewx/_posts/2018-03-16-btn-notice-en.md

-BTV team will upgrade the mainnet on 18th-19th March, 2018, the upgrade duration might result in the invalidity of on-chain transferring.
+BTN team will upgrade the mainnet on 18th-19th March, 2018, the upgrade duration might result in the invalidity of on-chain transferring.
 Therefore, Bitpie will take the following measures during the upgrade:
 ```
 1.BTN wallet will suspend the transfer service from 0:00a.m.
 17th March, 2018.
 It is strongly
 recommended that not to transfer BTN; otherwise you may encounter the loss of assets.